-Our material supplier, embroiderer and garment shop are all in the Porto area, just a few kilometres from each other.
+Our material supplier, embroiderer and manufacturer are all in the Porto area, just a few kilometers from each other.
 Only our hand embroideries (Signature shorts, available soon) are made in Calcutta in a luxury workshop offering us a quality and precision that we could not have offered you made in Europe without doubling our selling prices.
 The only pieces of material to make the trip are the ones that are actually embroidered and they fit in a small cardboard box!

 Our supply and production areas